 And light did abound in Edwardian homes, from décor, the physical introduction of electricity into domestic architecture, as well as from the tendency for floor plates to be broader but shallower.
 This allowed the incorporation of more - and larger windows - as well as the removal of the heavy draperies on both doors and windows common during Victorian times.

 Stair banisters and newel posts became rectangular rather than round, with a cleaner line than the carved intricacy typical of the Victorian era.
 Window trim and fireplace mantles also had less ornate detail; ceramic tiles on hearths and fireplace surrounds were simpler and more graphic.
 There was a movement towards uniform oak strip floors rather than refined mixed wood parquetry.
-In the formal reception room you might find a thin plaster band of plaster molding under the cove ceiling wrapping the room, which would help demarcate the space, often serving as the dividing point for wallpaper below it and paint (or murals) above, while the dining room would have paneled wainscoting with a plate rail.
+In the formal reception room, you might find a thin plaster band of plaster molding under the cove ceiling wrapping the room, which would help demarcate the space, often serving as the dividing point for wallpaper below it and paint (or murals) above, while the dining room would have paneled wainscoting with a plate rail.

-In a carry-over from the Victorian era, door knobs might still be glass, porcelain or bronze, but the hardware tended to be smaller and more understated, attracting less attention as a focal point.
-Electric switches - which was the new fad during this time - were push button connecting to knob and tube wiring.
+In a carry-over from the Victorian era, doorknobs might still be glass, porcelain, or bronze, but the hardware tended to be smaller and more understated, attracting less attention as a focal point.
+Electric switches - which was the new fad during this time - were push-button connecting to knob and tube wiring.
 It’s common to find knob and tube wiring in Toronto, given the age of the housing stock.
 Click here to read my post 'Knob and Tube Wiring' to learn more.

 One might still find a second set of stairs for servants in a merchant class Edwardian house, though live-in domestic help was diminishing during this time, so attic spaces began having higher ceilings and bigger windows as they became accommodation for larger families.
 The kitchen and scullery - still untouched by domestic modernization as we know it today - remained more utilitarian and compact.
-An owner might still employ day help to cook, clean and serve, so it remained separate from the formal entertainment spaces.
+An owner might still employ day help to cook, clean, and serve, so it remained separate from the formal entertainment spaces.
 Given Edwardian houses were broader - and four square (four rooms per floor, with the foyer being one), the kitchen was often located behind the foyer, having a narrow long configuration that might connect to a rear porch.

-On the second level, the four square layout lent itself to a generous landing, four bedrooms and a bathroom (often with a separate water closet).
+On the second level, the four square layout lent itself to a generous landing, four bedrooms, and a bathroom (often with a separate water closet).
 A second fireplace - often coal and sometimes electric - would be present on this more private level of domesticity, either in the master bedroom or gentleman's study, depending on the size of the household.

 The staircase in dwellings with a third attic level - unless in an affluent household - remained hidden, narrow and accorded no status - as this highest floor might still be used by help - like a nanny - who would care for the owner's children (of whom the youngest infants might also sleep on this floor).
 As a result, the attic might contain three rooms - a larger space with bigger dormer windows and higher ceilings for the resident children and two smaller rooms for staff or boarders.
-On this level the floors tended to be pine plank rather than oak strip.
+On this level, the floors tended to be pine plank rather than an oak strip.

 The basement of Edwardian residences still remained utilitarian, containing electrical and mechanical rooms, cold cellars, and utility rooms.
 Unlike the stacked stone foundations of Victorian dwellings which were prone to leak, and collected coal dust, brick became the material of choice which meant dampness and moisture could be better controlled.
 Basements also started becoming higher, and having direct access to outside often from a separate side entrance (which is how help came and went), so they offered greater functionality.
 Washrooms and laundry rooms begin appearing in the basements of Edwardian residences, as well as additional rooms for whatever needs the household might have.